 You’ve been accepted into film school!
 There are lots of clichés and expectations around what you can expect, but only a small percentage of them are true.
 It’s tempting to want to throw yourself into epic projects all at once, but you have to start small.

 Film school isn’t just about nurturing talent and creativity, but about learning specific craft and skills.
 It’s easy to think that the writing part will be the easiest.
 After all, if you’re in film school, you already love to tell stories.
 But as a screenwriting teacher, I can tell you that your first screenwriting class may not be exactly what you expect.
-Here’s what you should know going in.
+Here’s what you should know going in to an intro screenwriting course.

 1. Formatting is important.